sillygoose/mme-record/README.md

     pip3 install -e .
 ```

 2. The YAML configuration search starts in the current directory and looks in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).
-Edit `mme.yaml` to set the desired **Playback** and **Record** options as well as InfluxDB options i yoy wish to log **Record** to a database.
+Edit `mme.yaml` to set the desired **Playback** and **Record** options as well as InfluxDB options if you wish to have **Record** save the data in an InfluxDB2 database.

+Now that we have database login credentials to protect you can use a secrets file to store them.
+If used the fle `mme_secrets.yaml` will be looked for in the same locations as the `mme.yaml` file.

 #
 <a id='running'></a>